johnston9/la-donut/README.md

 This Allauth function allows users to sign up and log in using an existing third party account such as Google and Facebook.
 This would make encouraging users to sign up easier as they are just a click away and don't have to do any more.
 For the site owners apart from having more user sign ups this opens up hugh areas in terms of information and marketing.

 ### Social Media Share Icons
-In terms of brand awarness through social media social media share icons would be most advantagous.
+In terms of brand awareness through social media social media share icons would be most advantagous.

 ## Information Architecture